-Where a child is supported by a TA as part of a medical or SEN plan, we will usually cover from the first day, generally by reallocating other Teaching Assistant staff.
-Other teaching assistants are not routinely replaced, except in the case of our Reception classes, where we will always have two adults present.
+Where a child is supported by a TA as part of a medical or SEN plan, we will usually cover from the first day, generally by reallocating other teaching assistant staff.

 We understand that staff absence can be unsettling for some children, and our aim is always to minimise change as far as possible.
 Using familiar staff is the best way of doing this.
 In our Reception classes there are always two adults attached to the class and it is very unlikely for both those staff members to be absent at the same time: we would do our best to avoid this.

 Teachers v Teaching Assistants

 We do not differentiate in children’s eyes between teachers and teaching assistants, and a teaching assistant covering a class will carry out exactly the same activities as the teacher would.

 We do not routinely inform parents in advance of staff absence for the following reasons:

 - Most absence is unplanned and short-term.
 Our priority is to ensure cover and to make sure the person taking the class is fully briefed and prepared